X

 Here are some examples of frequently asked questions:

 • .
-Could you please introduce yourself?
+Can you introduce yourself?

 • .
 What are your strengths and areas for improvement?